1 - How soon will I get my grant?

 o The Enterprise Support Grant in 2021 of the Department of Social Protection.

-• Operate from a building, including working from home, or similar fixed physical structure such as a yard or a street trading spot for which rates are payable, or in a co-working hub or a rented fixed desk.
+• Operate from a building, including working from home, or similar fixed physical structure such as a yard or a street trading spot, or in a co-working hub or a rented fixed desk.
 This does not include businesses carried on from motor vehicles, such as PSVs or construction trades.

 • Must have a current e-Tax Clearance Certificate from the Revenue Commissioners.